Digital Magazines with Your RFPL Card!

 Media On DemandVisit Media On Demand to download audiobooks, ebooks, music and more from the comfort of your own home!
 Media On Demand is compatible with your iPad, Kindle, iPod, Sony Reader, Nook, and other portable devices.
 Browse available titles by format or genre, place holds on popular titles, check out, and download your selections all online!
 At Media on Demand for Kids, view our ebook collection for kids!
 Contact the Library with any questions at 708-366-5205 x 316.

 SWAN catalogSearch the catalog here The River Forest Public Library is a member of the SWAN consortium.
 Through the SWAN catalog we are able to provide you access to a combined collection of 1.4 million unique titles of books, DVDs, blu-rays, audiobooks, ebooks, music CDs and more.

-The next Regular Meeting is scheduled for Tuesday, May 19th at 7:30 PM.
+The next regular meeting is scheduled for Tuesday, February 16th at 7:30 PM.
 The public is always invited to attend these meetings.

 Come have a wacky good time as we celebrate the My Weird School series by Dan Gutman with crafts, games, and activities based on this fun book series.
 For children in grades 1-4.
 Advanced registration required.

 Saturdays 2/20 – 3/5, 9:30 AM-11:30 AM

 Grab Dad and join us at the Library for crafts, books, and board games as well as tasty breakfast treats and coffee from Blue Max.
 At 10:30 we’ll all head upstairs for a fun story time by the fireplace.
 Moms, grandparents, and caregivers also welcome to attend with the children in their lives.